Lotion P50 1970

 It’s pH dependent and works best at acidic pH levels (3-5).
 It’s not strong enough to be used in itself so it’s always combined with something else, often with potassium sorbate.

-A rotten egg smelling, yellowish element that might be familiar from the periodic table (has the symbol S in there).
+A yellowish element that smells of rotten eggs and it might be familiar to you from the periodic table (has the symbol S in there).
 It has a long history of medicinal use thanks to its antifungal, antibacterial and keratolytic activity.
-It used to be a very common ingredient to treat inflammation related skin diseases such as acne, rosacea and seborrheic dermatitis, however, due to its malodorousness, it is used less nowadays.
+It used to be a very common ingredient in the treatment of inflammation-related skin diseases such as acne, rosacea and seborrheic dermatitis, however, due to its malodorousness, it is less popular nowadays.

-Sulfur's precise mechanism of action is not known, but it is known that its effectiveness depends on its direct interaction with the skin surface, meaning the smaller the particle size, the better.
+Sulfur's precise mechanism of action is not known, but we do know that its effectiveness depends on its direct interaction with the skin surface, meaning the smaller the particle size, the better the effect.
 The United States Pharmacopeia lists two types of sulfur, sublimed and precipitated.
 The latter one has a smaller particle size and counts as a superior version.